 - When local conditions are a factor in performance, so different monitoring locations need different thresholds relative to their normal performance, use dynamic Response Time alerts.

 A Response Time alert is triggered when the response time is longer than the threshold you set.

-Depending on your testing scenario, you can configure either a dynamic threshold or a static threshold for a Response Time alert.
-Mobile tests have a third configuration option, average threshold.
-For details, see Alert thresholds.
+Depending on your testing scenario, you can configure either a dynamic threshold or a static threshold for a Response Time alert. <!---Mobile tests have a third configuration option, average threshold.--->For details, see Alert thresholds for Performance tests.

 You want to make sure you're meeting response time SLAs for transactions and for each page in a transaction.
 You have run tests to determine the baseline response times, and have calculated the thresholds for triggering when that time is exceeded.

 Creating Response Time alerts for a test, with dynamic or static thresholds, provides the flexibility to define the thresholds as a percentage or in seconds (determined by the standard deviation for the test runs), to trigger the alerts based on how many times I’ve exceeded it in a given period.

 A Transaction Failure alert is triggered when a predetermined number or percentage of nodes (Backbone tests), locations (Mobile), or peers (Private Last Mile tests) fail to properly complete a transaction.
 Transactions can fail for many reasons, such as:

 - Failure to reach the designated host

 - No successful objects returned for a page

 - Timeouts exceeded prior to downloading all objects for a test